 This class will be conducted entirely in Spanish.
 You will be provided with materials and opportunities to investigate many subject matters that will interest you.

-In the spring, all students will be required to take the Advanced Placement exam which may lead to college placement and/or credit.
+All students are required to take the Advanced Placement exam which may lead to college placement and/or credit.